the-technat/the-technat/content/posts/k8s_kubeadm.md

 Some notes before creating the servers:
 - Expect the size and number of workers to change over time.
-- That's also the reason why I don't add DNS records for my nodes.
-They should be as ephemeral as possible.
-- However you should have a DNS record for your kubeapi where you have added all master node IPs as valid answers (e.g multiple answers for the same domain name).
+- You should have a DNS record for your kubeapi where you have added all master node IPs as valid answers (e.g multiple answers for the same domain name).
 This is the simplest way to avoid an external load balancer in front of your control plane (of course you could do that too and just forward port 6443 to all the master nodes)
 - Only use ipv4 or ipv6 but not both.
-Dual-stack is really hard to deploy and since many sites are not rechable over IPV6 (Github for example) I use an IPv4 only mode to avoid any network-related issue that takes hours to investigate.
+Dual-stack is really hard to deploy and since many sites are not rechable over IPV6 (Github for example) I use an IPv4 only mode to avoid any network-related issue that take hours to investigate.

 #### Cloud-init

-The OS configuration shown in the next chapter can be masively simplified by using a custom cloud-init file for each server:
+The OS configuration shown in the next chapter can be masively simplified by using a custom cloud-init file for each server.

+Note that this has to be specified **at creation time**.

 ```yaml
 #cloud-config <node>